-Even though I have discussed the content of this book with the people I thank and they suggested several corrections, it is certain that several errors remain, which is my responsibility, of course.
+Even though I have discussed the content of this book with the people I thank, who suggested several corrections, it is certain that several errors remain.
+Needless to say, I am the only responsible for them.
 Hopefully, I will be able to correct some more of them in a future edition.

-I thank Rick Sanders for reminding me of Aeschylus and drawing my attention into the piece from Prometheus Bound that appears as a motto of the book.
+I thank Rick Sanders for reminding me of Aeschylus and drawing my attention to the piece from Prometheus Bound that appears as a motto of the book.

 I am grateful to the colleagues who have put online their huge data sets, as well as the data processing systems they developed.
-This has been the most important development in hydrology and geophysics since the time I entered academia several decades ago, to which I too have consistently tried to contribute in my country, with only partial success.
-In particular, I thank the Royal Netherlands Meteorological Institute (Koninklijk Nederlands Meteorologisch Instituut; KNMI) for their Climate Explorer (climexp) system, which provides access to (and processing of) a huge number of data sets.
+This has been the most important development in hydrology and geophysics since the time I entered academia several decades ago.
+I too have consistently tried to contribute in my country, with only partial success.
+I am grateful to my colleagues Nikos Mamassis and Andreas Efstratiadis who took over this endeavour for Greece.
+I thank the Royal Netherlands Meteorological Institute (Koninklijk Nederlands Meteorologisch Instituut; KNMI) for their Climate Explorer (climexp) system, which provides access to (and processing of) a huge number of data sets.
 For the Uccle rainfall data, I thank the Royal Meteorological Institute of Belgium (RMIB) and Alexandre Dewalque for providing them at a 10-min time step and allowing their use for scientific or educational purposes.